Qelifern/IronFurnaces/README.md

 # Iron Furnaces
 Inspired by cpw's Iron Chests mod, adds a few different tiers of furnace.

-# Report an issue or propose an enhancement.
+# Report an issue or propose an enhancement
 Create an issue here on GitHub and follow the issue template.

 For feature additions, create an enhancement-tagged issue.